526th Intercontinental Ballistic Missile Systems Group: Cold War

-The 706th SMW was replaced by the 389th Strategic Missile Wing (ICBM-Atlas) and inactivated on 1 July 1961.
-The 389th assumed the 706th mission, equipment and personnel, except for the 549th SMS, which moved to Offutt Air Force Base, Nebraska.
+The 706th Wing was replaced by the 389th Strategic Missile Wing (ICBM-Atlas) and inactivated on 1 July 1961.
+The 389th assumed the 706th mission, equipment and personnel, except for the 549th Squadron, which moved to Offutt Air Force Base, Nebraska.

 Logistics Unit

-The next iteration of the Wing was as the 526th Special Operations Wing.

-In 2007, the wing was reduced to a group, and was made subordinate to the 508th Aerospace Sustainment Wing.
+In 1985, the two wings were consolidated as the 526th Special Operations Wing, but the wing was not activated until 2005, when it was activated as the 526th Intercontinental Ballistic Missile Systems Wing.
+In 2007, the wing was reduced to a group, and was assigned to the 508th Aerospace Sustainment Wing.

-The ICBM System Program Office (SPO) develops, acquires, and supports silo-based ICBMs and provides program direction and logistics support as the single face to the customer.
+The intercontinental ballistic missile (ICBM) System Program Office (SPO) develops, acquires, and supports silo-based ICBMs and provides program direction and logistics support as the single face to the customer.
 The SPO is responsible for acquisition, systems engineering and depot repair support; manages equipment spares; provides storage and transportation; and, accomplishes modifications and equipment replacement to maintain silo-based ICBM systems.
-The ICBM Prime Integration Contract (PIC) Program Management Office, LM(3), is charged with day-to-day execution and management of the PIC.
-The office is accountable to the System Program Director (SPD) for cost, schedule, and technical performance of the ICBM prime contractor.
+The ICBM Prime Integration Contract Program Management Office, LM(3), is charged with day-to-day execution and management of the PIC.
+The office is accountable to the System Program Director for cost, schedule, and technical performance of the ICBM prime contractor.
 LM(3) supports the other SPO divisions by working with LMK-P to translate requirements for engineering services and/or modification/replacement programs into the necessary contracting actions.